Amazon S3: A Comprehensive Guide to Object Storage, Lifecycle Management, and Cost Optimization

 --content-type image/jpeg

-# Upload entire directory (recursive)
+Upload an entire directory recursively

 aws s3 cp ./my-directory s3://my-bucket/backup/ --recursive

-# Configure lifecycle policy
+Configure a lifecycle policy

 aws s3api put-bucket-lifecycle-configuration \